rpasechnikov/react-nextjs-playground/README.md

 ### Creating the DB

-To create a new DB with Prisma ORM, based on `schema.prisma` and `.env` config
+To create a new DB with Prisma ORM, based on `schema.prisma` and `.env` config.

 - `npx prisma migrate dev --name init`